m3dwards/longmynd.org/content/webcams.md

           width="300" height="150" frameborder="0" marginwidth="1"
           marginheight="1" scrolling="no"></iframe>'
     webcams: >-
-      Camera not currently available but if it was - it is pointing out along the ridge in a northern direction from the very top of the highest peak, installed on the weather vane pole which comprises of a Raven which is the landowner’s family emblem.
+      Camera is pointing out along the ridge in a northern direction from the very top of the highest peak, installed on the weather vane pole which comprises of a Raven which is the landowner’s family emblem.

       ![](https://holfuy.com/en/takeit/cam/s295.jpg "Lawley webcam")